Judith M. Lumley: Career

 Lumley worked in academic teaching and research in both pediatrics and obstetrics and gynecology for several years, before establishing and directing the Victorian Perinatal Data Collection in 1982.
 In 1988, she chaired the Victorian Ministerial Review of Birthing Services.
 In 1991 she established a research centre at Monash University, which later moved to La Trobe University.
 Lumley was director of that Centre until 2008, with the exception of two years as Director of the National Perinatal Epidemiology Unit at Oxford University (1994-1995).
-Originally called the Centre for the Study of Mothers' and Children's Health, it was later named Mother and Child Health Research, with the name changed to the Judith Lumley Centre in 2013.
+Originally called the Centre for the Study of Mothers' and Children's Health, then Mother & Child Health Research, the name was changed to the Judith Lumley Centre in 2013.
 She retired after the onset of Alzheimer's disease.

+Research

 Judith Lumley published research in a variety of disciplines and methods, including epidemiology, evaluation of effectiveness and qualitative research.
 She was an early and longtime contributor to the development of the Cochrane Collaboration.
 Lumley had three sons.
 She died in October 2018.

 Medical journal editorship

 Lumley was co-editor of the Australian and New Zealand Journal of Public Health from 2000 to 2008, and also edited Australian Family Physician for several years.
+She served on The Lancet's international advisory board.